Here is how the Centre is classifying coronavirus zones

 Mumbai, Delhi, Bengaluru among 130 Red Zones designated by Centre ahead of lockdown-end

-The Centre's guidelines say that districts with a high load of cases or which have a high growth rate of the disease is classified as a red zone.
+The Centre's guidelines say that districts with a high load of cases or which have a high growth rate of the disease are classified as a red zone.
 Those with fewer cases will fall under the Orange Zone.
 Districts with no cases will fall under the Green Zone.

 The revised list says that there are 130 Red Zones and 284 Orange Zones.
-In all there are 319 Green Zones in the country.
+In all, there are 319 Green Zones in the country.

 On containment zones, the guidelines say that these are delineated based on mapping of cases and their contacts, geographical dispersion and cases and contacts and a well demarcated perimeter.